talkable/talkable-docs/source/partials/coupon_as_reward.rst

 .. important::

-   Any code sent via this web hook doesn't need to be created on merchant site.
+   Any code sent via this web hook doesn’t need to be created on merchant site.
    When Talkable needs more coupons — it always calls :ref:`Create Coupon Web Hook <web_hooks/create_coupon>`.
    In this web hook Talkable just sends the information to merchant that coupon